jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

 - several variants of image segmentation: color segmentation, semantic segmentation, instance segmentation
       - The state of the art in semantic or instance segmentation today is achieved using complex architectures based on convolutional neural networks or vision              transformers

+- Why does labeling representative instances instead of just random instances improve the model performance?